-Yes No No information 3.1.3 (previously 1.2.1b) Does your country have: Electronic data management and a paper-based permit issuance system? \square Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries
+Yes No No information 3.1.3 (previously 1.2.1b) Does your country have: Electronic data management and a paper-based permit issuance system? \boxtimes Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries

 Electronic permit information exchange to Management Authorities of all countries?
 Electronic permit data exchange between Management Authorities and customs?
 Electronic permit used to cross border with electronic validation by customs?
-If 'Yes' to any of the above, please provide information on c overcome: hallenges faced or i ssues If 'No', do you have any plans to move towards e- permitting 1 ?
-If you are planning to move towards e-permitting, please ex so: Capacity building for the design and management of e-p elp you to do
+If 'Yes' to any of the above, please provide information on c overcome: hallenges faced or issues If 'No', do you have any plans to move towards e- permitting 1 ?
+If you are planning to move towards e-permitting, please ex so: plain what t might he elp you to do